will4381/relative-protocol/README.md

 5. Submit a pull request

 ### Development Guidelines
-- Follow C11 standard
+- Follow C11 standard with iOS-specific extensions
-- Maintain thread safety
+- Maintain thread safety for iOS multi-threading
+- Add comprehensive nullability annotations (`_Nonnull`, `_Nullable`) for Swift interop
 - Add unit tests for all new functionality
-- Update documentation
+- Update documentation and iOS integration examples
 - Run fuzzing tests for security-critical code
+- Test with iOS simulator and real devices

 ## Support